stefanoborini/stefanoborini.github.io/_posts/2019-08-11-building-my-own-keyboard.md

    as the hand is less accurate with those fingers.
 This means we can't have two 1U keys to replace the caps lock (which, due to point 2 above, must be 1.75)

-This means, I don't really know what to do with the caps lock.
+This means, I don't really know what to do with the Caps Lock.
 I can definitely shorten the Shift key from the standard 2.25 to 1.25 and obtain an additional key, but for what concerns the Caps Lock the situation is more complicated.
 It must go, it's useless, but it also must be a single 1.75 key.
 Some people map Caps Lock to Esc, but I don't buy it.
 Moving Esc would just waste space at the top, and I